cjbell630/FNaF_Advance/notes.md

 Once in the office, he will **ONLY** attack when the camera is down.
 Every second while your camera is down, there is a 1 in 4 chance Freddy will attack.
-(does this start on lowering the camera? ie. Could you lower the camera for <1 second at a time and still be okay?)
+(does this restart on lowering the camera? ie. Could you lower the camera for <1 second at a time and still be okay?)

 ## Power Down